“Just a second, Rusty. I have to drop these books off at my locker and grab my jacket and stuff. Meet you on the steps.”

 I don’t know how he could say that and make it come out funny.
 He was telling me I had no chance in the world, yet the words were reassuring.
 Maybe it was just that he was making light of the entire thing.
+Maybe he was trying to convince me it wasn’t as bad as I was thinking it was.
 Maybe it was just that he was here with me.

 But the reality of the situation kept coming back to slap me in the face, no matter what Rusty said.
-And every time I pictured it, me and the Calvin kid surrounded by the entire school population, then him stepping forward and wailing on me, I felt more like crying that anything else.
+And every time I pictured it, me and the Calvin kid surrounded by the entire school population, then him stepping forward and wailing on me, I felt more like crawling into a hole than anything else.

 I’d known it all along, but no one else had.
 Not even Rusty.
 I felt I could own up to being gay easier than I could to being a coward.
 I didn’t have any choice about being gay.
 I was made that way.
-I did have a choice of whether to stand up and fight for myself, and I didn’t think I’d be able to do it.
-I wasn’t ashamed of being gay.
+I wasn’t ashamed of it, either.
 I didn’t want anyone to know about it, but that was for other reasons, not because I was ashamed of it.
 I was deeply, horrifyingly ashamed of being a coward.

 I guess my face changed as I was thinking this, because Rusty was suddenly next to me with his arm around me.
 I hadn’t seen this side of him before.
 Hell, there’d been no reason why I should have.
 He was happy go lucky and I didn’t have any major problems, so we were just a couple of ordinary kids, and he’d never had to comfort me about anything.